trustoverip/tswg-cesr-specification/spec/spec.md

 This specification adds 2 Counter Four Character Codes to the Master Code Table and uses 1 Small Variable Raw Size Code Type and 1 Large Variable Raw Size Code Type from the Master Code Table (each of which have 3 code entries).

 #### Counter Four Character Codes
-The SAD Path Signature Counter Code is represented by the four-character code `-J##`.
+The SAD Path Signature Count Code is represented by the four-character code `-J##`.
 The first two characters reserve this code for attaching the couplet (SAD Path, Signature Group).
 The second two characters represent the count in hexadecimal of the SAD path signatures are in this attachment.
 The path is attached in the T domain using the codes described in the next section.
 The signature group is from either a transferable identifier or a non-transferable identifier and therefore attached using the CESR codes `-F##` or `-C##`, respectively, as described above.

 #### Variable Size Codes
 The code `A` is reserved as a Small Variable Raw Size Code and `AAA` as a Large Variable Raw Size Code for Base64 URL safe strings.
 SAD Paths are Base64 URL safe strings and so leverage these codes when encoded in the CESR T domain.
 To account for the variable nature of path strings, the variable size types reserve 3 codes each with prefix indicators of lead byte size used for adjusting the T domain encoding to multiples of 4 characters and the B domain to multiples of 3 bytes.
 For the Small codes the prefix indicators are `4`, `5` and `6` representing 0, 1 and 2 lead bytes respectively and for Large codes the prefix indicators are `7`, `8`, and `9` representing 0, 1 and 2 lead bytes respectively.
 The resulting 6 code entries are displayed in the table that follows.